Ollie Chessum: Early life

 Born to Paddy Chessum and Michelle Chessum, Ollie Chessum is the eldest of 3 children.
-Chessum’s younger brother Lewis also plays for Leicester Tigers and England’s U20s.
-During the COVID-19 pandemic Chessum worked as a welder in the family business.
+Chessum's younger brother Lewis also plays for Leicester Tigers and England's U20s.

 Chessum began playing rugby at Carre's Grammar School in Sleaford at the age of 13, before playing club rugby for Sleaford, Newark and Kesteven.
 He was a member of Leicester Tigers "developing player programme" at 15 but gave up for a year as he found it unenjoyable.
 A year later he joined Kesteven RFC on the recommendation of his cousin and was selected as captain for England Counties Under-18s.
 He took part in a 6-week trial back at Leicester, but was injured in the second week and not offered a contract, instead he joined Nottingham.

 Career

 Chessum joined Nottingham straight from school at 18 and impressed at the club making 11 appearances.
 In January 2020, Chessum featured for Leicester in a reserve team game, and then went on to join Leicester Tigers in the summer of 2020.
 He made his Leicester debut at Kingsholm against Gloucester on 30 August 2020.

 On 20 November 2021, he was named as the Leicester Mercury's man of the match for his performance in a 55-7 Premiership Rugby Cup win against Wasps.
-Chessum started the 2021-22 Premiership Rugby final, and claimed a crucial loose ball to set up possession before Freddie Burns' 80th minute drop goal which sealed a 15-12 win for Leicester.
+Chessum started the 2021-22 Premiership Rugby final, and claimed a crucial loose ball to set up possession before Freddie Burns' 80th minute drop goal which sealed a 15–12 win for Leicester.

-Chessum played in 14 from 17 games at the start of the 2021-22 season and his form saw him called up for the squad for the 2022 Six Nations Championship on 18 January 2022, England coach Eddie Jones compared Chessum to Courtney Lawes, highlighting his lineout skills and his ball-carrying abilities.
-On 13 February 2022, Chessum made his England debut as a replacement in a 33-0 win over Italy in Rome.
+Chessum played in 14 from 17 games at the start of the 2021–22 season and his form saw him called up for the squad for the 2022 Six Nations Championship on 18 January 2022, England coach Eddie Jones compared Chessum to Courtney Lawes, highlighting his lineout skills and his ball-carrying abilities.
+On 13 February 2022, Chessum made his England debut as a replacement in a 33–0 win over Italy in Rome.